yktoo/yktoo.com/content/blog/posts/0700/index.en.md

 Friday again!
 I think I've hit the rock bottom in my quest for musical exotics.

-This eighteenth edition of {{< a "/series/music" "Musicellaneous" >}} features a totally unknown to general public endeavour of Japanese jazz musicians titled **Presto**.
+This eighteenth edition of [Musicellaneous](/series/music) features a totally unknown to general public endeavour of Japanese jazz musicians titled **Presto**.

 There's as little as nothing on it on the Internet.
 And if there were, you wouldn't be able to find it given the band's name.